wandb/docs/docs/guides/launch/kubernetes.md

 }
 ```

-The agent will automatically apply set the following values in the top level of the job spec:
+The launch agent will automatically apply set the following values in the top level of the Kubernetes job spec:

 ```yaml
 spec: